Rental Car Insurance

 The first, to your insurance company, to find out how much coverage you currently have on your own car.
 In most cases, whatever coverage and deductibles you have on your own car would apply when you rent a car (providing you are using the rental car for recreation and not for business).

-- If you have dropped either comprehensive or collision on your own car as a way to reduce costs, you will not be covered if your rental car is stolen or damaged.
+- If you have dropped either collision or comprehensive on your own car as a way to reduce costs, you may not be covered if your rental car is stolen or damaged.
+Insurance rules vary by state, so it is best to check with your insurance professional for the specifics of your policy.

 - Check to see whether your insurance company pays for—or provides a rider for—administrative fees, loss of use or towing charges.